Find the best blog website builder to kick-start your blogging success

 SITE123’s blogging templates are optimized to look great on both mobile and desktop, and are fully responsive.
 They won’t blow your socks off, like Squarespace’s themes, or give you tons of creative control, like WordPress.org, but they’re simple and clean designs.

 Apart from the built-in blogging tools, you also get access to the SITE123 App Market.
-This gives you tons of extras to boost your website, from Google Analytics to live chat apps.
+This gives you tons of extras to boost your blog, from Google Analytics to live chat apps.
 There’s a mix of free and premium apps to choose from.
 Like everything with SITE123, the App Market is easy to use and designed to help you out!

 You can build your blog for free with SITE123’s free plan, which gives you 500MB storage and 1GB bandwidth.
 Or, you can upgrade to the $10.80 per month Premium plan for more advanced features, including a free domain, 10GB storage, and ecommerce functionality.